-The Company recognises a liability to make cash or non-cash distributions to equity holders of the Company when the distribution is authorised and the distribution is no longer at the discretion of the Company.
-As per the Act, final dividend is authorised when it is approved by the shareholders and interim dividend is authorised when the it is approved by the Board of Directors of the Company.
-A corresponding amount is recognised directly in equity.
+The Company recognizes a liability to make cash or non-cash distributions to equity holders of the Company when the distribution is authorized and the distribution is no longer at the discretion of the Company.
+As per the Act, final dividend is authorized when it is approved by the shareholders and interim dividend is authorized when it is approved by the Board of Directors of the Company.
+A corresponding amount is recognized directly in equity.

-Non-cash distributions are measured at the fair value of the assets to be distributed with fair value re-measurement recognised directly in equity.
+Non-cash distributions are measured at the fair value of the assets to be distributed with fair value re-measurement recognized directly in equity.

-Upon distribution of non-cash assets, any difference between the carrying amount of the liability and the carrying amount of the assets distributed is recognised in the statement of profit and loss.
+Upon distribution of non-cash assets, any difference between the carrying amount of the liability and the carrying amount of the assets distributed is recognized in the statement of profit and loss.

-Notes Forming Part of the Standalone Financial Statements as at 31st March 2021 (Contd.)
+HEM HOLDINGS & TRADING LIMITED Notes forming Part of Standalone Financial Statements as at 31st March 2024 (Contd.)